 Commonwealth PhD Scholarships are for candidates from less developed countries and fragile states in the Commonwealth.
 These scholarships for full-time doctoral study at a UK university.

 Candidates are advised to read the terms and conditions carefully and to ensure they meet the full eligibility criteria as stated in the terms and conditions.
 For full details, including eligibility criteria and how to apply, visit the Commonwealth Scholarship Commission in the UK website.

 Some of our degrees may involve additional expenses which are not covered by your tuition fees.
 Find out more about additional expenses.

 City has a well-established structure and processes to support your research.

 Each of our research students is provided with a supervisory panel, including a designated lead supervisor.

-Research training is provided both within the Department and across the School of Arts and Social Sciences at City.
+Research training is provided both within the Department and across the School of Communication & Creativity at City.
 Students take research modules from MSc Research Method programme that are suitable to their studies.

 MA modules in Academic Practice are also available to students to provide them with relevant skills required for teaching in higher education and for overall career development.
 Further pedagogical skills are developed through teaching at undergraduate and postgraduate levels for those who secure teaching role.

 The Department also runs a research seminar series in which doctoral students participate actively.
 At each stage of the PhD process, supervisors guide students to identify their individual training needs and direct them to relevant courses offered by City.

 For more information about research degree training provision, please visit the City Doctoral College.